-SQL: A lead that a salesperson has spoken to and is confirmed as sales ready.
+Sales Qualified leads (SQLs): A lead that a salesperson has spoken to and is confirmed as sales ready.

 Why should you define different leads

 While a sales person is well-equipped to know when a lead is more likely to close, which they seem to know almost intuitively, the marketing team may not know what to look for.